User Handles for Node and Connector in Blazor Diagram Component

 Offset for the fixed user handle of the node

-The Offset property of fixed user handle is used to align the user handle based on the X and Y points.
-(0,0) represents the top-left corner and (1,1) represents the bottom-right corner.
+The Offset property of a fixed user handle is used to position the handle relative to the node.
+It accepts X and Y coordinates, where (0,0) represents the top-left corner of the node, and (1,1) represents the bottom-right corner.
+This allows for precise alignment and placement of the user handle on the node.

 The following table shows all the possible alignments visually shows the fixed user handle positions.